Do Salt Water Pools Have Chlorine? Yes - Here's Why

 - Maintain proper salt levels: Test monthly and keep between 2700-3400 ppm (check your manufacturer's specifications)

-- Clean the salt cell regularly: Every 3 months, inspect for calcium buildup and clean with muriatic acid if needed
+- Clean the salt cell regularly: Every 3 months, inspect for calcium buildup and, only if scale is visible, clean with a diluted solution of about 1 part muriatic acid to 4 parts water (always add acid to water, never the reverse)

 - Monitor chlorine output: Most systems have adjustable output settings - increase during summer, decrease in cooler weather